 9. Don’t be late (time, tide and a Dutchie wait for none)

 If there is one thing that annoys the Dutch, it’s waiting.
-This is intricately linked to the above point as the fact that they treat their agendas as holy, naturally implies that they value time highly.
+This is intricately linked to the above point, as the fact that they treat their agendas as holy, naturally implies that they value time highly.

 You’re going to be late?
 Best to let them know.
-Don’t be too surprised if you get some stern words on your tardiness (Dutch directness, remember?).
+Don’t be too surprised if you get some stern words about your tardiness (Dutch directness, remember?).
 Punctuality is not something you strive for, it’s a way of life.

 10. Don’t cite rain as an excuse (rain, rain go away…except it won’t)

 With an average precipitation rate of 100 minutes per day, the Netherlands can be a pretty wet country to live in.
 The Dutch agree.
 Ever feel left out?
 Start a conversation about the weather, and in no time, you’ll be surrounded by Dutchies!

 READ MORE | Dutch Quirk #117: Constantly check Buienradar

 However, this also means you can’t use rain as an excuse or deterrent for anything.
 Have an appointment with a Dutchie, and it’s pouring cats and dogs?
 Sorry, the weather doesn’t count.